earthtoolsmaker/website/content/posts/how-to-build-a-benthic-coral-reefs-analyser/index.md

 ---
 title: How to build a benthic coral reefs analyser
-description: This is a description
+description: Learn how to successfully train a computer vision model to accurately analyse underwater benthic imagery.
 date: 2024-04-10
 params:
   math: true